Moebirdie/javascript-practice/README.md

 A reset button was added so that the array choices for the creation of the password could be cleared since the array has been set as a global variable.

+NOTE: A Readme has been kept in place for folders to be enhanced with more details about the games and the rules.
+The Password Generator readme has the criteria of the task.

 ## Implementation
 N/A at this time